Found an old package of gummies and wondering if you can still eat them safely? Do gummy bears go bad or expire?

 Store gummy candy in a cool and dry area.
 If you live in a warm and humid climate, or you’re in the middle of a hot summer, consider storing gummies in the fridge.
 Once you open the pack, keep them sealed tightly.

 In most cases, a cabinet in the pantry or kitchen (at room temperature) is good enough for gelatin-based chewable candy.
-But if it’s hot (and you don’t have air conditioning), tossing your gummies in the fridge will help them retain quality for longer.
+But if it’s hot (and you don’t have air conditioning), tossing your gummies in the fridge will help them retain quality for longer (the same goes for caramels).

 Of course, that only makes sense if you expect that pack to sit in storage for a couple of months, or you bought it on a sale because it was approaching its date.